Moniteau County is named for Moniteau Creek which was named by the French after the Algonquin Native American word

 Contractor: Underwood and Conn of Illinois

 Description: The building faces south and is a two story red colored brick and stone structure.
-The building is located on landscaped grounds in the center of the city and is 54 feet by 89 feet.
+The rectangular shaped building is located on landscaped grounds in the center of California.
+The building is 54 feet by 89 feet.
 The south front has a curved portico supported by two brick columns rising to a dome at the roof line.
 The cornice at the roof line extends outward.
 On the center of the roof is an octagonal wood cupola.
 The base of the building is course stone.
 In the interior, the staircase on the south side is wooden.
 The County Circuit Court courtroom is located on the north side of the second story.
 The building houses the County Circuit Court of the 26th Judicial Circuit.
 In 1905 there was extensive remodeling completed.
 The architect was O E Sprouce.
 Minor changes were made in 1934.

 Photos taken 2009 and 2023